Dwebs911/dwebs911.github.io/index.md

 ### May 2018 - September 2018 / Service Desk Technician - Manitoba Liquor & Lotteries
 - Responsible for providing technical & non-technical support to Manitoba Liquor & Lotteries end users & external customers by following the Incident Management process, ensuring minimal impact on the business activity of the organization & the user.
 - Served as a single point of contact for users & user issues, received automatic alarm notifications &e responded by procedure, &d provide initial triage of service issues
-- Received, recorded, classified, routed, prioritized, resolved & closed all incoming IT related support calls, automated system alerts, service requests, & capital project requests
+- Received, recorded, classified, routed, prioritized, resolved & closed all incoming IT-related support calls, automated system alerts, service requests, & capital project requests
 - Owned all incidents, including monitoring, tracking & communication of all incidents, problems, & service requests through to completion
 - Assisted end users with software applications, file accesses & hardware support as required.
-- Action & closed all Tier 1 support calls, including matching to recurring incidents, investigating, diagnosing, & resolving all incidents; recovering services/systems in a timely manner, & documenting all actions/resolutions in the support database
+- Action & closed all Tier 1 support calls, including matching to recurring incidents, investigating, diagnosing, & resolving all incidents; recovering services/systems promptly, & documenting all actions/resolutions in the support database
 - Escalated & routed Tier II or III support calls to appropriate ITS staff, based on impact, urgency & prescribed priorities & resolution times
-- Performed Start of Day & End of Day procedures on all assigned systems.
+- Performed Start of Day & End Day procedures on all assigned systems.
-- Worked with external service providers to ensure that issues at all Liquor Marts are dealt with in a timely manner
+- Worked with external service providers to ensure that issues at all Liquor Marts are dealt with promptly
-- Monitored systems & network parameters (includes network for stores)
+- Monitored systems & network parameters (includes a network for stores)
 - Created & modified procedures as required

 ---